-Fall has just begun and Tennessee's festivals are in full swing.
+Tennessee's festivals are in full swing with fall festivals quickly coming up.
 Here's the low-down on what you can experience this season:

-At June Boogie Ranch Sept.
-1-4, 2017, the Muddy Roots Music Festival includes an eclectic mix of hillbilly, bluegrass and punk music.
+At June Boogie Ranch Aug.
+29-Sept.
+1, 2019 the Muddy Roots Music Festival includes an eclectic mix of hillbilly, bluegrass and punk music.
 It’s been celebrated by Rolling Stone as “one of the top festivals of the year.

 Delta Fair & Music Fest – Memphis

-Celebrating 10 years, the Delta Fair & Music Fest, happening Sept.
-1-10, 2017, offers live music with performers like Aaron Carter, Austin Mahone, Filter and High Valley.
+Celebrating 10 years, the Delta Fair & Music Fest, happening Aug.
+30-Sept.
+8, 2019 offers live music with performers like Parmalee, Cory Jackson, Michael Ray and the Johnny Cash Family Reunion.
 Festival food, helicopter rides, pig races, bike night, street performers and carnival rides for the kids make this “Everyone’s Fair.”

 Cherokee Fall Festival – Vonore

 The Cherokee Fall Festival Sept.
 7-8, 2019 is full of demonstrations, Cherokee dances, arts and crafts wares, food, music and tours of the Sequoyah Birthplace Museum, Tennessee’s only tribally-owned museum.